urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Returns**

-- **TIME**
+- **time**
   : The type shall be _real_ with **intent(out)**.
 It is assigned a processor-dependent approximation to the processor time in seconds.
-  If the processor cannot return a meaningful time, a processor-dependent negative value
+  If the processor cannot return a meaningful time, a processor-dependent negative value is returned.

-  - **is returned.**
-    The start time is left imprecise because the purpose is to time sections of code, as in the example.
+  : The start time is left imprecise because the purpose is to time sections of code, as in the example.
 This might or might not include system overhead time.

 ### **Examples**